 DC Action Lab is a worker-owned collective of experienced organizers trying to build a world based on equity, justice, and sustainability.

-From flash street actions and communications to long term strategy and coalition building, our mission is to provide support for the nuts and bolts of movement building.
-We can handle all of your communications, fundraising, action, event, facilitation, and strategic planning needs.
+From flash street actions and mobilizations to long term strategy and coalition building, our mission is to provide support for the nuts and bolts of movement building.
+We can handle all of your action organizing, event production, facilitation, and strategic planning needs.

 We work with people and organizations building bottom-up power for positive social change.
 We support strategic thinking for long haul organizing because we believe change happens through broad based social movements fighting for systemic change.
 Click here to learn more about hiring us!

 Robby Diesu is an organizer, trainer, and strategist who works in various social movements.
 Robby specializes in mass mobilizations and direct actions for the environmental and labor movement, bringing tens of thousands to DC to protest fracking, corporate investment in coal, and the Keystone XL pipeline.
 As strategist, Robby has help develop and build the structure and process for the Stop the Frack Attack Network- the largest national network against dirty and unsafe fracking.
 He is a graduate of Catholic University and serves as Board Chair/Queen of the Washington Peace Center.